Friedrich Beck: Early life and education

 Beck was born in Wiesbaden, Germany.
 He was the son of the businessman Fritz Beck and his wife Margaret Cron.
-Beck attended the Grammar School in Darmstadt and after that studied physics at University of Göttingen and Darmstadt University of Technology.
+Beck attended the Grammar School in Darmstadt and after that studied physics at the University of Göttingen and the Technische Universität Darmstadt.
 As a student of Max von Laue, he performed research on superconductivity.
 In the spring of 1950 Beck started work on his PhD thesis entitled "The electrodynamic potential in the extended phenomenological theory of superconductivity", which he defended 1952 at University of Göttingen and obtained Doctor rerum naturalium.

 Academic career

 From 1952 to 1954, Beck worked as an assistant at the Fritz Haber Institute in Berlin.
-He followed a research visit in the U.S. from 1954 to 1956 as a research associate at the Massachusetts Institute of Technology, then went back to the University of Munich, where in 1958 he wrote a Habilitation thesis on nuclear reactions as a result of electromagnetic interactions.
-From 1958 to 1960, he worked as a lecturer both at the University of Munich and Heidelberg University.
+He followed a research visit in the U.S. from 1954 to 1956 as a research associate at the Massachusetts Institute of Technology, then went back to the Ludwig-Maximilians-Universität München, where in 1958 he wrote a Habilitation thesis on nuclear reactions as a result of electromagnetic interactions.
+From 1958 to 1960, he worked as a lecturer both at the Ludwig-Maximilians-Universität München and Heidelberg University.

 In 1960, Beck was appointed an Associate Professor of Theoretical Physics at Goethe University Frankfurt.

-In 1963, he became a Professor of Theoretical Physics at Darmstadt University of Technology, where in the same year he took over the management of the Institute for Theoretical Nuclear Physics.
+In 1963, he became a Professor of Theoretical Physics at the Technische Universität Darmstadt, where in the same year he took over the management of the Institute for Theoretical Nuclear Physics.

 Beck held visiting professorship positions several times.
 From 1974 to 1975, he taught at the Lawrence Berkeley National Laboratory, in 1976 at the Universidade Federal Rural do Rio de Janeiro, in 1979 at the University of Maryland, College Park, in 1983 at the Weizmann Institute of Science in Rehovot, in 1987 at the University of Washington in Seattle, in 1988 at the Ben-Gurion University of the Negev in Beersheba, and in 1991 at the University of the Witwatersrand in Johannesburg.

-After Beck's retirement in 1995, his successor at Darmstadt University of Technology became Professor Jochen Wambach.
+After Beck's retirement in 1995, his successor at the Technische Universität Darmstadt became Professor Jochen Wambach.